UlyssesPinheiro/Discuss-Phoenix/README.md

 # Discuss

+## Install and setup

-Create a PostgreSQL database using the username and password.
+### Install PostgreSQL using the username and password.

 Username: "postgres"
 Password: "u5p#RkrN@!2SbEw!"

+### Inside PgAdmin (PostgreSQL) create the database "discuss_dev"

+### Create a "prod.secret.exs" file iside discuss-phoenix/config folder.

+Inside of it, place YOUR github Oauth API key like this:

+GITHUB_CLIENT_ID: 'your-client-api'
+GITHUB_CLIENT_SECRET: 'your-client-secret'

-To start your Phoenix server:
+### To start your Phoenix server:

-  * Install dependencies with `mix deps.get`
+- Install dependencies with `mix deps.get`
-  * Create and migrate your database with `mix ecto.setup`
+- Create and migrate your database with `mix ecto.setup`
-  * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`
+- Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.